Eula Beal: Life and career

 Beal's present fame rests on her participation in Concert Magic, an unscripted film presenting, as the title would suggest, a classical concert.
 Beal was the sole vocalist; instrumentalists included pianists Adolph Baller, Jakob Gimpel, and Marguerite Campbell; violinist Yehudi Menuhin; and an orchestra billed as "Symphony Orchestra of Hollywood" under the baton of Antal Dorati.
-Interspersed with purely instrumental selections, Beal performed the Bach-Gounod "Ave Maria"; Franz Schubert's "Erlkönig" and "Ave Maria"; Tchaikovsky's "None but the lonely heart"; and "Lord, Have Mercy on Me" from the St. Matthew Passion of Johann Sebastian Bach.
+Interspersed with purely instrumental selections, Beal performed the Bach-Gounod "Ave Maria"; Franz Schubert's "Erlkönig" and "Ave Maria"; Tchaikovsky's "None but the lonely heart"; and, with wonderful intensity, "Lord, Have Mercy on Me" (Erbarme dich, mein Gott) from the St. Matthew Passion of Johann Sebastian Bach.

-Beal married well-known aerial photographer William Garnett in 1941 and remained his wife until his death in 2006, bearing him three sons.
+Beal married well-known aerial photographer William Garnett in 1941.
+The couple had three sons and remained married until his death in 2006.
 After but a decade on the concert circuit, she opted to abandon her full-time performing career to devoting her time to her family.
 Nonetheless, she remained sporadically active in northern California, where she and Garnett made their home; besides providing music at local funerals and churches, she performed with the San Francisco Symphony, the Santa Rosa Symphony, the Napa Symphony, and a local Napa, California choral group.
 She died in Napa in 2008.